- Visiting Chesapeake?

 Fifteen-day Letter - A letter is sent to the taxpayer informing him/her that a terminated public utilities account is past due, and if the account is not paid within the prescribed fifteen days, then collection efforts will be taken against the taxpayer.

-Out-of-State Letters - In an effort to decrease the number of out-of-state accounts, the Treasurer’s office mails letters for delinquent parking tickets and delinquent personal property taxes to taxpayers who have moved out of Virginia.
-The taxpayers are reminded of their obligation to the City, and if their accounts are not resolved within a prescribed time, the Treasurer’s office will proceed to obtain a judgment against the taxpayer.
-Once judgment is obtained, the judgment will either be docketed in the taxpayer’s jurisdiction or referred to a collection agency.
+Out-of-State Letters - In an effort to decrease the number of out-of-state accounts, the Treasurer's Office mails letters for delinquent parking tickets and delinquent personal property taxes to taxpayers who have moved out of Virginia.
+The taxpayers are reminded of their obligation to the City of Chesapeake, and if their accounts are not resolved within a prescribed time, the Treasurer's Office will proceed to obtain a judgment against the taxpayer.
+Once judgment is obtained, the judgment will either be docketed in the taxpayer's jurisdiction or referred to a collection agency.
 These special efforts must be taken for out-of-state accounts since the Treasurer is not permitted to use her pre-judgment lien and distress powers outside of the Commonwealth.

 Other liens include a bank lien which attaches the funds in the taxpayer's bank account, and a rent lien.
 If a property is being rented, the Treasurer will send a rent lien to the renters, and they will pay the City instead of paying their landlord.

-Warrant In Debt - The taxpayer is served with a Warrant in Debt indicating a date to appear in court (see Judgment).
+Warrant In Debt - The taxpayer is served with a Warrant in Debt indicating a date to appear in court (see Judgment below).
 The Warrant in Debt is also mailed to the taxpayer.
 If the taxes or charges are paid in full before the court date, the Warrant in Debt will be dismissed.
-If taxes or charges are not paid in full, the Treasurer’s office will proceed with a Judgment.
+If taxes or charges are not paid in full, the Treasurer's Office will proceed with a judgment.

 Debt Set Off - Refund money from State Income Tax Returns is held if a taxpayer has delinquent tax bills.
 The taxpayer is informed that money is being held, and has 30 days to dispute this claim.
 If the taxes are not paid, the refund money is forwarded to the City to pay delinquent tax bills.

-The Treasurer’s office also collects delinquent library fines, terminated public utilities accounts, Emergency Medical Service, parking tickets, and miscellaneous invoices due the City.
+The Treasurer's Office also collects delinquent library fines, terminated public utilities accounts, Emergency Medical Service bills, parking tickets, and miscellaneous invoices due the City.